 - North Dakota

 - South Dakota

 Why You Need a Life Insurance Lawyer When You Contemplate a Divorce

-When people divorce, their life insurance policies require special attention.
-The divorcing parties need to update their beneficiaries by contacting the insurance company and following its procedure for beneficiary change.
-If they wish for their ex-spouse to remain a beneficiary on their policies, they should re-designate them after the divorce to make sure their pre-divorce designation is not automatically cancelled.
+Divorcing parties need to update their beneficiaries by contacting the insurance company and following its procedure for beneficiary change.
+If they wish for their ex-spouse to remain a beneficiary on their policies, they should re-designate them after the divorce to make sure their pre-divorce designation is not automatically canceled.

 If you are not sure about your life insurance beneficiary rights as an ex-spouse or if you have questions about your life insurance due to an upcoming divorce, please consult with an experienced life insurance lawyer at our firm.
 Call us now at (888) 510-2212 or submit a form for a free case evaluation.

 We have successfully handled beneficiary disputes involving ex-spouses.
 Here are a few of our cases: